For inspiring and amplifying political demands for urgent climate action reflecting scientific facts.

 Thunberg continues to tirelessly convey her message: acknowledge the facts, realise the urgency of the climate crisis and act accordingly.
 She speaks at high-level conferences, meets world leaders and gives guidance to a growing global movement.

-Prominent scientists and environmentalists applaud Thunberg for taking the science seriously.
+Prominent scientists and environmentalists applaud Thunberg for taking science seriously.
 “Adults are focused on the economy while the biosphere is going up in flames,” said 2009 Right Livelihood Laureate David Suzuki.
 “Thunberg has not gotten bogged down by trying to justify the target with economic reasons.
 Instead, she has focused on the need to reduce emissions above all economic and political ‘realities’ that are the reasons nothing has been done so far.”

 Speaking truth to power